Youniwemi/aiify/readme.txt

 = Is this plugin compatible with the classic editor =

-Sorry, for now, this plugin is only usable via the block editor (Gutenberg), it can't be used to write and edit content the classic editor.

-How ever, it can be used in Full Site Editor if your theme is FSE compatible
+Sorry, for now, this plugin is only usable via the block editor (Gutenberg).
+It can't be used to write and edit content in the classic editor.
+However, it can be used in Full Site Editor if your theme is FSE compatible.

 = Aiify plugin is great, how can I show my appreciation? =